Aging Well Walking for Senior Citizens

 Along with a senior’s physical and emotional health, walking can also help them to stay social.
 Some seniors enjoy mall-walking with a group a few times a week.
 Seniors can get to know some other people while staying in shape.
 Other seniors prefer to join senior centers where there are established walking programs for members.
 They often take walks where seniors are able to enjoy beautiful, natural surroundings.
 Making a few new friends in a walking group is a great way for seniors to have some fun and feel better at the same time.

 Finally, walking is an inexpensive habit for seniors on a budget.
 Comfortable clothes and a pair of supportive gym shoes are all that is needed.
-Once a senior begins to feel the enormous benefits of walking, he or she will not want to miss out on an opportunity to take a few extra steps.
+Once a senior begins to feel the enormous benefits of walking, he or she will not want to miss out on an opportunity to take a few extra steps and feel comfortable.

 Adjustable Collectible Decorative Designer Fashion and Style Folding & Collapsible Hand Carved Hand Painted Heavy Duty Ladies Canes Lightweight Men's Canes Xtra Tall